PX4/PX4-user_guide/en/advanced_config/bootloader_update_from_betaflight.md

 Reboot the flight controller and it let it boot without holding the boot button.

 :::note
 The Holybro Kakute H7 v2 and mini flight controllers may require running an additional command to erase flash params.
 This additional step may fix problems with parameter saving.
 The command may generate an error which can be ignored.
-Once completed, continue to flash the bootlader as previously mentioned.
+Once completed, continue to flash the bootloader as previously mentioned.

 ```
 dfu-util -a 0 --dfuse-address:force:mass-erase:leave 0x08000000 -D  build/<target>/<target>.bin